 Latest News & Newsletters

 By:Hamed Habibi - Speir Hunter Limited This presentation introduced and explain the benefits of Stress Monitoring in Pipeline Integrity Management.
-The technique is the only inspection technique that can simultaneously map the lateral position and depth of cover of...read more
+The technique is the only inspection technique that can simultaneously map the lateral position and depth of...read more

 The Use of EIS as a Predictive Tool for Coating Lifetime By Dustin Traylor – Axalta Global Product Manager Dr Stephen Drew – Axalta EMEA Coatings Leader This presentation will evaluate the use of Electro Chemical Impedance Spectroscopy (EIC) to assess the adhesive...read more

 The 29th Institute of Corrosion Lunch at The Royal Overseas League, was another huge success with 177 people attending the event in Mayfair London.
 Guests started to arrive at 11.30 for a pre-dinner drink and were seated by 12.30 for the first of two acts by The...read more

 James Hesketh – National Physical Laboratory Stable pitting is a precursor to sulphide stress corrosion cracking (SSCC), which is one of the main causes of failure of stainless steel pipelines used in sour Oil and Gas production.
 Despite this, the underlying mechanism...read more

 Young ICorr: Sarah Vasey